 Here is another way of using ML for getting previously hard to acquire data that now can be collected cheaply.
 Internet of Things (or IoT, if shortly) is another popular topic nowadays — just look at a growing number of diverse smart gadgets!
-However, these gadgets won’t be smart without IoT sensors which collect data about temperature, light, distance, speed and so on.
+However, these gadgets won’t be smart without IoT sensors that collect data about temperature, light, distance, speed, and so on.
 On the basis of this data, a smart gadget “makes a decision”.
 For example, if a measured temperature is too low, a smart thermostat will turn on to raise it to a required level.
 This happens automatically, without human participation.
 If applicable, you can also use the data from IoT sensors to simplify your machine learning automation process.

 Tasks to be automated – machine learning process